Welcome to norton-green.com

 If you are interested in sponsoring norton-green.com then please get in touch ...

-The website is designed, built and maintained by local resident and amateur photographer Belinda Moore, who works alongside local residents and anyone who would like to contribute, research and record content for the website.
+The website is designed, built and maintained by local resident and amateur photographer Belinda Moore, and works alongside local residents and anyone who would like to contribute, research and record content for the website.

 Recently redesigned in keeping with current design and web technology trends, our website has evolved into what it is today and continues to grow taking you on a fascinating journey throughout the ages of Norton Greens history.

-Our ancient village is the "First Village on The River Trent"and once was an industrial place.
+Our ancient village is the "First Village on The River Trent" and once was an industrial place.
 The Cockshead Colliery, the Lime Kilns and Norton Green Iron Foundry that all gave employment and supplied housing in the village - to discovering the Lords of The Manor, and not forgetting the local farmers who have shaped the village from its early beginnings ... more

 Read all about the River Trent as it passes through the very heart of Norton Green Village ... more